Skip to content

 If you’re trying to quit smoking, it’s best to visit your GP to get personalised advice; and if you’re an nib member, we can help you with your treatment plan.
 We offer a range of Extras covers that include benefits for nicotine replacement therapies that are ordered by your GP, including gum, patches, inhalers and lozenges.

-You can check your cover by logging into member account or calling 13 16 42.
+You can check your cover by logging in to member account, the nib App or calling 13 16 42.

 Not an nib member?
 You can get a quote in just a few minutes online.